 The clock strikes every hour and marks the quarter hours from 10:45am to 7pm with Westminster chimes.
 The clock is usually stopped for a day when we move in and out of British Summer Time.
 It is also usually stopped for our Remembrance Sunday Service.

 Unfortunately the clock gets excessively slow when the temperature is very high and we'll stop and start the clock at the right time once the weather has cooled a little.

-Maintenance update 10 August 2018 - clock should be running to time following the hot weather and work in the tower.
-It will be stopped again in a few weeks for the comfort of workers working in the tower directly beside the bells.
+Maintenance update October 2018 - clock should be running to time.
+It will be stopped in a few weeks for the comfort of workers working in the tower directly beside the bells.